 Q: Do you see this as something that will appeal to older golfers?

 A: Absolutely.
 Riding a bike is easy.
 We all know how to do it.
 Riding an eBike is even easier.
 Of course, there will come a time when all of us have to put the clubs away.
 But riding a bike will EXTEND our ability to play golf when walking becomes more difficult.
-And that is also good news for golf courses and the golf industry that is in great need of increasing rounds played.
+That is also good news for golf courses and the golf industry that is in great need of increasing rounds-played.